phalt/clientele/docs/examples.md

 - `handle_response()` for converting HTTP responses to Pydantic models
 - `APIException` class for unexpected response codes
 - Response code mapping for each endpoint
-- HTTP client initialization with your config settings
+- HTTP client initialisation with your config settings

-**You only interact with this file indirectly** when handling API exceptions.
+**You only need to interact with this file indirectly** when handling API exceptions.
 See the [Exception Handling](exceptions.md) guide for details.

 ## Summary